DelfinoRT/Boss-Of-The-SOC-v3-Blue-Team-Lab/Lab Activities.md

 🟢 **Answer**: ab45689d-69cd-41e7-8705-5350402cf7ac

-## ❓TASK❓ What is the name of the S3 bucket that was made publicly accessible?
+## ❓TASK #6❓ What is the name of the S3 bucket that was made publicly accessible?

 Using the last query
 ```